-The box plots of bottle sampling differences on the upcast and calibrated downcast conductivities (primary - secondary) for all deployments are shown in

-Figure 5.
-The variance on the upcast for deployment 4 was significantly larger than other casts but the downcast showed that the calibrated conductivity cell responses corresponded very well.
+The box plot of calibrated downcast conductivities (primary - secondary) at the bottle sampling depths for all deployments in Figure 5 shows that the calibrated conductivity cell responses corresponded very well.

-Figure 5 Difference between primary and secondary conductivity sensors at bottle sampling (left) and the full resolution downcast (right)
+Figure 5 Difference between primary and secondary conductivity sensors

 The final result for the primary and secondary conductivity sensors with respect to their original calibrations are shown in Table 2 and Table 3.